Temples of the South: Architecture and Significance of the Nubian Temples

 The First Temple

 The first temple was built by the Eighteenth Dynasty pharaoh Amenhotep III.
 Ramses II later restored it.
-In its early phase, the temple consisted of a rock sanctuary, a brick edifice, an anti-chamber, and a fresco-painted hall.
+In its early phase, the temple consisted of a rock sanctuary, a brick edifice, an antechamber, and a fresco-painted hall.
 The Egyptians may have dedicated it to a local form of Horus, but they later changed its dedication to Amun.
 During the Amarna period, attackers defaced images of Amun, and the temple’s decorations deteriorated.

 The Second Temple

-The 19th Dynasty pharaoh Ramses II built The second temple in Lower Nubia.
+The 19th Dynasty pharaoh Ramses II built the second temple in Lower Nubia.
 Ramses II also reconstructed and expanded the temple of Amenhotep III by building additional structures in front of its original edifice.

 5. Philae Temple